-This procedure is for use for complaints against the school, a member of staff or the Governing Body.
+This procedure is for use for complaints against the school, a member of staff or the governing body.
 There are separate arrangements, laid down by law to cover the following:

 For further guidance on any of the above please contact the Executive Principal.

-In the first instance the complaint should be discussed between the person making the complaint and the member of staff involved.
+It is in everyone’s interest that complaints are resolved at the earliest possible stage.
+The experience of the first contact between the complainant and the school can be crucial in determining whether the complaint will escalate.
+To that end, if staff are made aware of the procedures, they know what to do when they receive a complaint.In the first instance the complaint should be discussed between the person making the complaint and the member of staff involved.
 If a complainant indicates that he/she would have difficulty discussing a complaint with that particular member of staff he/she should be referred to another staff member.
-Where the complaint concerns the Executive Principal, or a Governor, the complainant should be referred to the Chair of Governors.
-Similarly if a member of staff/Executive Principal/Chair of Governors feels too compromised to deal with a complaint it should be referred to another member of staff or another Governor.
+Where the complaint concerns the Principal, or a governor, the complainant should be referred to the chair of governors.
+Similarly if a member of staff/Principal/chair of governors feels too compromised to deal with a complaint it should be referred to another member of staff or another governor.
 The ability to consider the complaint objectively and impartially is crucial.

 Governors should not act unilaterally on an individual complaint outside the formal procedure or be involved at the early stages in case they are needed to sit on a committee at a later stage of the procedure.

 It is hoped the majority of complaints can be resolved at this stage and to this end it may be useful to involve the Client Relations service, within the Children’s Services Directorate of the Local Authority, who are available to advise parents on the complaints process and may on occasion help to facilitate contact with the school.

-Formal Consideration of Complaint
+Stage Two: Formal Consideration of Complaint

-Complaint Heard by Governing Bodies Complaints Committee
+Stage Three: Complaint Heard by Governing Bodies Complaints Committee

-The committee will consist of a minimum of three Governors with delegated powers.
-The committee will be appointed by the Chair of Governors with the chair of the committee being appointed when they meet.
+If the complainant is still dissatisfied with the outcome he/she should write to the Principal/Chair of Governors giving details of the complaint within ten school days of receipt of the decision letter.
+The chair or another nominated governor will convene a governing body complaints committee, if they consider it appropriate, after considering the report of the investigating officer.
+The committee will consist of a minimum of three governors with delegated powers.
+The committee will be appointed by the chair of governors with the chair of the committee being appointed when they meet.
 The complaints committee will take a decision as to any action to be taken in response to the complaint.
 For example they may choose to:

+In reaching a decision the committee may take the advice of such bodies as they see fit, in particular the Local Authority.
+If it is decided that it is appropriate to hold a hearing, the clerk of the complaints committee will inform both parties in writing of the decision of the committee within five school days.
 If having followed all three of the above stages the complainant is still dissatisfied with the decision of the complaints committee, the complainant is dissatisfied with the outcome, or if there are reasons why they cannot use that procedure – for example, they feel their complaint has not been or will not be given a fair consideration due to a conflict of interest – they can forward their complaint to the Department for Education, using the online school complaints form.